-We do, however, allow emails to be sent to all nhs.uk addresses even if they've not been accredited as trusted domains.
-You'll know when you're sending to a domain which isn't accredited if you see a warning message like the one in the screenshot below.
+We do, however, allow emails to be sent to all nhs.uk addresses and domains taken from the following NHS care providers list even if they've not been accredited as trusted domains.
+You'll know when you're sending to a domain that isn't accredited if you see a warning message like the one in the screenshot below.

 Any emails to sent to these addresses cannot be guaranteed as encrypted end-to-end.